valitydev/capi-pcidss-v2/README.md

 # capi-pcidss

-PCIDSS part of CommonAPI written in Erlang
+PCI DSS part of Common API written in Erlang
 ## Building

 To build the project, run the following command: